 I don’t know what Tony or other somatic therapists would think of what I took from these teachings, but it helped me.
 Within this post I know I’ve steered away from Somatic Therapy, but that’s kind of the point – I’ve been so inspired by this brief training (do watch it if you can) and am now looking forward to learning more at the Somatic Masterclass and beyond.
 Alongside our more theory focused posts I thought it might be helpful to share that personally I’m not an expert – I’m learning, and I’m really excited about that.
 I hope you will be too.

-Get 30% off Tony Buckley’s online training Keeping the Body in Mind with the code POLYVAGAL until Saturday 10th October.
+Learn more about somatic therapy with Tony Buckley’s online training Keeping the Body in Mind or our 2020 Somatic Masterclass – both available via Therapy Education Online.
 If purchased you have 6 months to watch the video in your own time.